informatici/openhospital-ui/README.md

     - git subtree split --prefix build develop
     - git push intesys-oh GIT_ID:gh-pages --force

+## How to deploy backend in docker environment

+Make sure you have docker with docker-compose installed, then run the following commands:

+    - cd docker/
+    - DOCKER_BUILDKIT=0 docker-compose build [--no-cache]
+    - docker-compose up
+    - docker-compose  exec database /bin/bash
+    - cd sql/
+    - mysql -u isf -p
+    - source create_all_demo.sql;

+When done successfully, head over at http://localhost:[API_PORT]/oh-api/swagger-ui.html

+You can change the deployment branch and the repository organization in the docker/.env file.

 ## How to launch the application

 You can run a development build of the application by issuing: